Ireland Working Days Calculator

 Click Calculate

-The tool counts Monday–Friday days and deducts Ireland's public holidays for 2025.
+The tool counts Monday–Friday days and deducts Ireland's public holidays for the selected year.

 3. 3